Quick Answer

 Recommended Displays

-For standard indoor-facing windows: the Samsung QM55C or Samsung QM75C deliver excellent image quality at 500 nits with 4K resolution and 24/7 rated operation.
-For sun-exposed windows: step up to the Samsung OM55B or OM75A, which push 3,000–4,000 nits.
+For standard indoor-facing windows (north/east exposure, no direct sunlight): the Samsung QM55C or Samsung QM75C deliver excellent image quality at 500 nits with 4K resolution and 24/7 rated operation.
+For sun-exposed windows: step up to the Samsung OM55B or OM75A from the OM series collection, which push 3,000–4,000 nits and are specifically engineered for window-facing installations.

 Option 2: Cable-Suspended Display System

-Cable-suspended systems use thin steel cables or rods running from the ceiling to the floor to hold the display in the window without any wall attachment.
+Cable-suspended systems use thin steel cables or rods running from the ceiling to the floor (or ceiling to a tension base) to hold the display in the window without any wall attachment.
 This is the cleanest, most minimal-looking option — and it's the setup you see in high-end real estate offices, luxury retail, and design-forward storefronts.

 Look at how this real estate office uses the setup.
 The display hangs in portrait orientation on thin cables, flanked by traditional listing frames.
 From the sidewalk, the screen appears to float in the window.
-The cables are barely visible, the floor is completely clear, and the portrait orientation is perfect for full-screen lifestyle imagery and property videos.
+The cables are barely visible, the floor is completely clear, and the portrait orientation is perfect for the kind of full-screen lifestyle imagery and property videos that grab attention from passersby.

 Herman Miller's storefront takes this even further.
 The cable-suspended display floats in portrait mode against a dramatic red-lit interior.
 The thin cables are nearly invisible from outside — the screen becomes part of the window design rather than something bolted to a wall.